 To export the access data to CSV format, click the Download CSV button at the top of the grid.

 Our Cybersecurity team, CALDER7, provides a weekly report that can be downloaded or viewed in our Threat Intel tab.
-Click here to learn more about our security team.
+For more information, refer to our Threat and prevention team.